YudhistiraTA/IDEA/API_doc.md

 ## 2. POST /login

 Description:
-- Log in into an ADMIN account
+- Logs in into an ADMIN account

 Request: